Installing and Configuring the DMF Controller

 Viewing Controller and Cluster Status

-To view the overall controller status, click the DANZ Monitoring Fabric (DMF) logo in the left corner of the GUI Main menu.
+To view the overall Controller status, click the DANZ Monitoring Fabric (DMF) logo in the left corner of the GUI Main menu.
 The system displays the DMF GUI landing page, shown in the following figure.

-Figure 4.
+Figure 7.
 Cluster and Controller Status

-The number of warnings and errors are listed and highlighted in yellow in the upper left corner of the page.
 This page also provides configuration options that let you view and change fabric-wide settings.

 CLI Procedure

-View the overall controller status by entering the show controller command.
+View the overall Controller status by entering the show controller command.

 controller-1(config)# show controller details